siddharthNirmale/Thumbnail/README.md

-Creating a thumbnail generating site using gemini
+Creating a Thumbnail-Generating Site Using Gemini